 Best Rankings Only

 The chart only displays the best ranking position for each keyword on each search engine.
-So if you rank in more than one position for a keyword, the chart only plots the best position, except if you appear in both the local pack & organic results.
+So, if you rank in more than one position for a keyword, the chart only plots the best position, except if you appear in both the local pack and organic results.

 - The chart will plot both the local pack rank (2nd) and the best organic rank (5th)